VEGA for Programmers

 The hardware cursor

-The cursor is a 64x64 two-plane bitmap in offscreen memory and a position.
-Point the engine at the bitmap, set the two colors, and enable it.
-From then on, moving the pointer is one register write per frame, and the CPU never touches the screen under it.
+The cursor is a 64x64 two-plane bitmap in offscreen memory, and a position.
+Set the engine to the bitmap, set the two colors, and enable the cursor.
+After that, a move of the pointer is one register write for each frame, and the CPU does not touch the screen below it.

 /* (verified) */